sb2g14/soton_3D_print/readme.md

 [![GitHub contributers](https://img.shields.io/github/contributors/sb2g14/soton_roles.svg)](https://github.com/sb2g14/soton_roles/graphs/contributors)
 [![GitHub issues](https://img.shields.io/github/issues/sb2g14/soton_roles.svg)](https://github.com/sb2g14/soton_roles/issues)

-## Installtion instruction
+## Installation instruction
 Register on the website
   1. Ask the team member to add you to the database.
   2. Register on the website
 GitHub
-  3. Join GitHub repository (please ask a member of team to send you an invitation).
+  3. Join GitHub repository (please ask a member of the team to send you an invitation).
   4. Run ```git clone https://github.com/sb2g14/soton_roles```
 Stack installation
-  5. You need to install on of the following stacks:
+  5. You need to install one of the following stacks:
   WAMP (Windows) -> Windows, Apache, MySQL, PHP,
   LAMP (Linux) -> Linux, Apache, MySQL, PHP.
 (You can find it here: https://tecadmin.net/install-laravel-framework-on-ubuntu/), MAMP (Mac OS) -> Mac OS, Apache, MySQL, PHP.
 (You can find it here: https://www.mamp.info/en/) We're currently running ## Apache 2.0, ## PhP 7.1, ## MySql 5.6 and ## Laravel 5.5 so we recommend you to stick to this versions.
 MySql setup
   6. Setup the database.
-Ask a member of team (Svitlana or Andrew) for a latest dump file containing the database.
+Ask a member of the team (Svitlana or Andrew) for the latest dump file containing the database.
   7. Enter MySql: ```mysql -u username -p;```
   8. Create the database: ```CREATE DATABASE 3dprint_workshop; exit;```
   9. Write tables from your dump file: ```mysql -u username -p 3dprint_workshop < dumpfilename.sql``` Running Laravel
-  10. Go to ```soton_roles``` directory and open ```.env.example``` file, write the relevant mysql and mail server information and rename it to ```.env```.
+  10. Go to the ```soton_roles``` directory and open ```.env.example``` file, write the relevant mysql and mail server information and rename it to ```.env```.
 Now run following in your terminal:
   11. ```composer update```
   12. ```php artisan key:generate```
   13. ```php artisan serve```